IMPD chief discusses violent beginning to the decade

 INDIANAPOLIS, Ind. -- We are not even two months into the new decade, but Indianapolis police are already dealing with almost double the number of homicides than they were at the same point in 2019.

-Indianapolis Metropolitan Police Department Police Chief Randall Taylor joined us for a discussion of what the department is facing, how they are trying to stop the violence and a message to violent offenders.
+Indianapolis Metropolitan Police Department Police Chief Randal Taylor joined us for a discussion of what the department is facing, how they are trying to stop the violence and a message to violent offenders.

 Not counting Tuesday's events, the IMPD responded to 30 homicides in 2020.
 At the same time period in 2019, the IMPD responded to 17 homicides.